FarronF/limerick-council-meetings/meetings/2020/09/08-Monthly Meeting of the Municipal District of Adare-Rathkeale/Minutes - Monthly Meeting of the Municipal District of Adare-Rathkeale - 7th July 2020.md

 The proposed upgrade works to the Slí na Sláinte in Rathkeale do not form

-part of the current contract for enhancement of the Great Southern--- 5
+part of the current contract for enhancement of the Great Southern
+---
+5

 Greenway.
 This project will be considered for a funding application under